Horizontal-org/Tella-website/docs/Get Started/desktop.md

 ## Export files {#export-files}

 All received files will be stored, encrypted, in Tella.
 Click on the Received button on the left side panel to view the list of folders received, the date, and the number of files on each folder.
 At the moment, it's not possible to preview the files inside the Tella Desktop encrypted container.
 To export files to your Computer and be able to view them, select one or many folders from the list of received files and click on the Export button on the top bar to save them in your computer.
-For each folder, Tella will save a zip file on ´Downloads > Tella´.
+For each folder, Tella will save a zip file on ´Documents > Exports´.
 Unzip it to view the files.

 :::danger
 Once exported out of Tella, anyone with access to your computer can view them.